 Walking is not only great at helping your doxie maintain a healthy weight, but it is also good for YOU.
 You need sunshine and fresh air, especially if you are inside most of the day.

-Note: You should wait at least 45 minutes to an hour after their meals for any vigorous exercise to prevent bloating.
+Tip: Wait at least 45 minutes to an hour after your dog finishes their meal for any vigorous exercise to prevent bloating.

 Toys and Puzzles: